Jet Tila: Restaurant and culinary career

 Tila was given a ceremonial title of a "culinary ambassador" for Thailand, appointed by the Royal Thai Consulate-General in Los Angeles.

 Tila has also been part of several novelty food-based records, including world's largest stir fry, world's largest seafood stew, world's largest fruit salad and world's largest California roll.

 Television and other media

-He has appeared on television series including Beat Bobby Flay, The Best Thing I Ever Ate, Chopped, Cutthroat Kitchen, and Guy's Grocery Games.
+He has appeared on television series including Beat Bobby Flay, The Best Thing I Ever Ate, Chopped, Cutthroat Kitchen, Tournament of Champions, and Guy's Grocery Games.
 Tila is a regular on the Food Network television channel.
 He was a contestant on Iron Chef America but lost to The Iron Chef.
 In 2018, he returned to Iron Chef America as the floor reporter.
-Tila appeared on Gods of Food, a satirical food mockumentary by CollegeHumor. his appearances, Tila won $20,000 as the victorious competitor in Guy's Grocery Games "Delivery: All-Star Noodles" (2021).
+Tila appeared on Gods of Food, a satirical food mockumentary by CollegeHumor.
+Tila won $20,000 as the victorious competitor in Guy's Grocery Games "Delivery: All-Star Noodles" (2021).
 Tila is one of the co-hosts of the new Food Network show, Halloween Cookie Challenge.